-The holiday season can be overwhelming, so let us make it easy for you to minimise waste.
-Whether you’re headed to the beach or bach, or having the family round to your place, use these simple tips to avoid excess waste over the holidays.
+The holiday season can be overwhelming, so let us try to make it easy for you to minimise your waste.
+Whether you’re headed to the beach or bach, or having the family round to your place, here’s some simple tips to avoid the stress of excess waste over the holidays.

 Ditch the balloons!
 Put a big ribbon with a bow on your mailbox instead.
 Unlike a balloon it won't pop, and you can use it year after year.